Cereal9/Cereal9/README.md

 - 🌱 I’m currently learning about Computer Architecture
 - 📚 Currently a rising junior
 - 📊 Intersted in hardware & embedded systems
-- 🎓 Pursuing a Bachelor's in Computer Enginnering
+- 🎓 Pursuing a Bachelor's degree in Computer Enginnering
 - ⚡ Fun fact: I am minoring in mathematics